 Put all remaining ingredients except feta into a large bowl and mix together.
 Spoon out the mixture over the eggplant slices and smooth out the top.

 Bake uncovered at 425 F for 30 minutes.
 Quickly remove from oven and smooth over the surface with the back of a large spoon to make sure the parsley near the surface doesn’t get burned.
-Return back to the oven for another 30 minutes.
+Cover loosely with foil and return back to the oven for another 30-45 minutes or until the eggplant is very soft.

 Remove from the oven again.
-Sprinkle the top with the crumbled feta cheese and return to the oven for another 10-15 minutes.
+Sprinkle the top with the crumbled feta cheese and return to the oven just until the cheese melts.

 Remove from oven and allow to cool a little before serving.
 Tastes fantastic with a slice of hearty bread like my whole-wheat sourdough bread.
 Enjoy!